 For weight gain and bloat: Say no to salty foods

-Do you find yourself wearing a bigger size pant with PMS, and feeling uncomfortably full?
+Do you find yourself wearing bigger sized pants with PMS, and feeling uncomfortably full?
 Then you should consider where there may be sources of sodium in your diet – especially hidden ones.
-Processed foods are the largest source of salt in the diet, and we aren’t talking about TV dinners.
+Processed foods are the largest source of salt in the diet, and we aren’t just talking about chips and fast food.

-Sandwich bread, deli meats, soups, and takeout meals are among the top ten sources of salt, and can cause water retention and make you feel weighed down and tired.
+Sandwich bread, deli meats, soups, and takeout meals are among the top ten sources of salt, and can worsen the water retention that makes you feel weighed down and tired.
 Instead, focus on foods that help rid you of the bloat, like fiber-full veggies.
-Try preparing simple meals from scratch so you can be mindful of how much salt is used in the recipe.
+And, as always, plenty of hydration should help.

 To keep you satisfied and energized: Add more protein and complex carbs

-When the PMS cravings come knocking, be prepared to answer with a healthy snack.
-Pairing a lean protein with a carbohydrate will maximize fullness and give you long-lasting energy.
-For example, try yogurt with fruit, low-fat cheese with whole grain crackers, unsalted nuts with popcorn, or tuna salad in a whole wheat pita.
+When PMS cravings come knocking, be prepared to answer with a healthy snack.
+Pairing protein with a carbohydrate will maximize fullness and give you long-lasting energy.
+For example, try Greek yogurt with fruit, cottage cheese with whole grain crackers, unsalted nuts with popcorn, or tuna salad in a whole wheat pita.
 Having something nutritious to enjoy between meals can manage your appetite and fight the fatigue.

 For headaches: Mind the magnesium

 You may not need another reason to enjoy dark chocolate, but I’ll give you one!
-It is a rich source of magnesium which has been shown helpful to improve menstrual migraines.
+It is a rich source of magnesium which can help improve menstrual migraines.
 Other foods abundant in magnesium include nuts like almonds and cashews, dark leafy greens like spinach and swiss chard, and legumes including edamame, black beans, and peanuts.
 For those with severe migraines, talk with your doctor about whether supplements are recommended.

 Sources